davekirby/EFFProject/report/PROJ_KirbyD.md

 \newpage
 # Introduction

-There have been a large number of machine learning algorithms developed over the last few decades and combined with the increase in computing power and availability of large volumes of data they have transformed many areas of our lives.
-However their use in some areas such as law, medicine or finance is held back because most of the models are unable to explain how they came to a decision and are effectively black boxes.
+There have been many machine learning algorithms developed over the last few decades and combined with the increase in computing power and availability of large volumes of data they have transformed many areas of our lives.
+However their use in some areas such as law, medicine or finance is held back because most of the models are black boxes unable to explain how they came to a decision.

-One solution to this problem is to have a machine learning algorithm defined as a set of fuzzy IF-THEN rules that can then be represented in a form understandable to non-specialists.
+A solution to this problem is to have a machine learning algorithm defined as a set of fuzzy IF-THEN rules that can then be represented in a form understandable to non-specialists.
 Fuzzy rules were originally hand written for expert systems but writing and debugging rules by hand is time consuming and error prone.
 An alternative it to learn the fuzzy rules from data.
 Several ways of doing this have been developed, one of the most successful being through the application of genetic programming (GP).

 ## Background
 ### Fuzzy Sets and Fuzzy Inference Systems
 People have no problem dealing on a daily basis with fuzzy and imprecise terms and reasoning about them.
 For example "light rain", "heavy rain" and "downpour" have no precise definition and there is no exact point where a change in precipitation moves from one category to another, but people understand and generally agree on what the terms mean.
 In 1965 Lofti Zadeh [@Zadeh-Fuzzy-1965] introduced fuzzy logic and fuzzy set theory, which allowed for representing and reasoning about the sets using the kind of imprecise terms used in human language.
 Zadeh showed that you could represent these kinds of fuzzy sets by a membership function that maps how strongly an item belongs to the set into a real value between 0 and 1.
-Ten years later [@zadehConceptLinguisticVariable1975] he added the idea of mapping fuzzy membership functions to linguistic variables.
+Ten years later [@zadehConceptLinguisticVariable1975] he included mapping fuzzy membership functions to linguistic variables.
 For example in English we refer to people as being "short", "average", "tall", "very tall" and so on.
 These can be modelled by mapping a linear value (a person's height) to one or more fuzzy sets.
 A person can have degrees of membership to several "height" sets, ranging from 0 (not a member of this set) to 1 (a full member of the set).
 So a person who is a little above average height may have a membership of 0.8 to the "average height" class and 0.1 to the "tall" class.
 Unlike probabilities the membership values do not need to sum to 1 and in most cases will not.
 The usual Boolean set operators such as AND, OR, UNION, INTERSECTION and NOT can be expressed as mathematical functions on the membership functions.

 Figure 1.1 shows how a person's height could map onto linguistic variables using triangular mapping functions.
 Other shapes than triangles can also be used, such as Gaussian or trapezoid.